Where to start off your cycling season? Our suggestions.

 Circuit du Patrimoine

-The Circuit du Patrimoine (Heritage Circuit), a loop covering about fifty kilometres (easy and intermediate levels), will immerse you in the Anglo-Saxon history of the region. you’ll ride by buildings and churches with typical architectural styles and Mystic’s Wallbridge twelve-sided barn, built in 1882.
+The Circuit du Patrimoine (Heritage Circuit), a loop covering a little over forty kilometres (easy and intermediate levels), will immerse you in the Anglo-Saxon history of the region. you’ll ride by buildings and churches with typical architectural styles and Mystic’s Wallbridge twelve-sided barn, built in 1882.
 From Bedford, you’ll pass through Saint-Armand and Pigeon Hill where you’ll probably stop in the area vineyards.
 Check out our trip idea about this circuit.

 ©Mathieu Dupuis